 For the next 30 years I taught neuroscience to Veterinary students, established a research laboratory and trained lots of MS and PhD students.
 My research speciality was neuroanatomy: how the nervous system is wired.
 It was a thoroughly wonderful career from which I retired in 2012.
 I am now an Emeritus Professor at the university, and enjoy following the careers of my ex-students.

-As part of the Oral History Program at the University of Wisconsin, I was interviewed in 2005.
-Here's the link:
+You might enjoy an interview I gave as part of the Oral History Program at the University of Wisconsin in 2005.

 I've always loved to write.
 During my six years at boarding school I had to write a letter home each week.
 I also had to write a composition in each of the languages we studied: Gaelic, English, French and for a while, German.
 So I got used to writing at an early age.
-There's a lot of writing in science: preparing lecture notes, research manuscripts, administrative documents, etc. I still curl up on the couch at home in the mornings, imagine a friend sitting opposite me with a cup of tea in hand, and embark on the conversation - with pen and paper.
+There's a lot of writing in science: preparing lecture notes, research manuscripts, administrative documents, etc. Often I curl up on the couch at home, imagine a friend sitting opposite me, and have a chat—with pen and paper!

 Besides reading, spending time with friends, and doing lots of exercise, I love to travel.
-Here are a few pictures from recent trips to Patagonia, Guyana, Italy, Scandinavia, France, VietNam, Cambodia, Mexico, and of course Ireland.
+Here are a few pictures from recent trips to Guyana, Cambodia, and of course Ireland.